kidscancode/godot_recipes/src/content/3D/kinematic_car/car_base.md

 Even in 3D, cars tend to remain on the ground.
 For this reason, movement can (mostly) be treated as if it were 2D.
 Much of the car's movement code will be very much like the [2D: Car Steering recipe](/godot_recipes/2d/car_steering).
 It's recommended that you review that recipe before proceeding with this one.
 {{% /notice %}}

-Godot does provide a `VehicleBody` node, which is based on `RigidBody` and includes a complex simulation of engine, braking, suspension, etc. However, this introduces a lot of complexity and tends to be overkill for most casual racing/driving games.
+Godot does provide a {{< gd-icon VehicleBody3D >}}`VehicleBody` node, which is based on {{< gd-icon RigidBody3D >}}`RigidBody` and includes a complex simulation of engine, braking, suspension, etc. However, this introduces a lot of complexity and tends to be overkill for most casual racing/driving games.
 For that reason, we're going with a KinematicBody based solution here.

 {{% notice info %}}
-If you're interested in how to work with `VehicleBody`, I highly recommend [this series by Bastiaan Olij](https://youtu.be/B5vE-nNszxA).
+If you're interested in how to work with {{< gd-icon VehicleBody3D >}}`VehicleBody`, I highly recommend [this series by Bastiaan Olij](https://youtu.be/B5vE-nNszxA).
 {{% /notice %}}

 ### Setting up the car